Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Binary-action games on monoplex networks

-We first describe a coordination game on a network.
-Each player takes action 0 or action 1, the payoffs of which are given in Table~\ref{tab:one-good game}. $a >0$ denotes the payoff of coordinating with a neighbor, and $c>0$ is the cost of taking action 1 that would be incurred if a player fails to coordinate with a neighbor.
-Clearly, there are two pure-strategy Nash equilibria; the payoffs $(u_i,u_j)= (a,a)$ are attained in the Pareto-dominant Nash equilibrium if both players take action 1.
-Here, we assume that action 0 is the status quo for all players; all pairs of connected players are initially in a Nash equilibrium where the payoffs are given by $(u_i,u_j)=(0,0)$.
+We first describe a standard coordination game on a network.
+Each player takes action 0 or action 1, the payoffs of which are given in Table~\ref{tab:one-good game} where $a,c>0$.
 Throughout the analysis, players taking action 1 are called \emph{active}, while those taking action 0 are called \emph{inactive}.

-Now let us consider a situation in which an arbitrary chosen player changed his/her strategy from action 0 to action 1.
+Now let us consider a situation in which an arbitrary chosen player changed the strategy from action 0 to action 1.
 We call this player a \emph{seed}.
-If the seed player takes action 1, there arises a possibility that some of his/her neighbors may accordingly change their strategy, because they might be better off if they would coordinate with the seed.
+If the seed player adopts action 1, there arises a possibility that some of the neighbors may accordingly change their strategy, because they might be better off if they would coordinate with the seed.
+It is assumed that seed players will never revert their strategy.
 The condition for player $i$ to take action 1 is given by $-c(k_i-m_i) + a m_i>0$, or

 where $m_i$ denotes the number of player $i$'s neighbors that take action 1.
-If a player takes action 1, it would affect his/her neighbors through the threshold condition \eqref{eq:fractional_threshold}, which may cause further changes in the neighbors' neighbors' action, and so forth~\citep{morris2000contagion}.
-In this way, a change in the behavior of a single seed player may cause a \emph{global cascade} of behavioral changes in which even a finite fraction of an infinitely large population may be ``infected''~\citep{Watts2002}.
+If a player takes action 1, it would affect the neighbors through the threshold condition \eqref{eq:fractional_threshold}, which may cause further changes in the neighbors' neighbors' action, and so forth~\citep{morris2000contagion}. \addr{ In this way, a change in the behavior of a single seed player in an infinitely large network may cause a \emph{global cascade} of behavioral changes~\citep{Watts2002}. } While the original Watts model assumes that the initial seed fraction is vanishingly small, here we will generalize the framework so that the effect of a positive fraction of seed nodes can be formally analyzed.